 The reasons why Wiltons continues to thrive are not down to any sentimentality for the past, but through Wiltons’ continuing ability to do a good thing properly, as it always has.
 Neither fad nor fashion is allowed to deflect from the perfection of the fresh oysters or the native lobster cocktail, the perfectly poached wild turbot and the folded caviar omelette, the risen glories of twice-baked Cropwell Bishop Stilton soufflé, and the succulence of the carved roast from the trolley, with a classic finale of bread and butter pudding, peach Melba, apple crumble and all the other delights of British cooking which make Wiltons what it is.
 The quality of the service is a perfect match, so that all in all a visit is something to savour, and to repeat as often as budget allows.
 Which brings us to the price.

-The Seasonal menu (Monday to Friday from 12 noon to 2.30pm and 5.30pm to 7.30pm, Saturday from 5.30pm to 7.30pm) currently at £35 for two courses and £43 for three, strikes us as eminently affordable and at lunch may well include the famous Wiltons’ oysters and the carving trolley of the day.
+The Seasonal menu (Monday to Friday from 12 noon to 2.30pm and 5.30pm to 7.30pm, Saturday from 5.30pm to 7.30pm) strikes us as eminently affordable and at lunch may well include the famous Wiltons’ oysters and the carving trolley of the day.
 For private dining, the elegant Jimmy Marks room—named after Wiltons Head Oysterman from 1942 to 1976—can seat up to 20, and up to 50 for a cocktail reception (inquire about your special Club rates for both).

 As a Club Member, enjoy a complimentary glass of Champagne to toast your good sense in choosing Wiltons for your lunch or dinner, and the pleasure is all yours.
-To book your table, please call Member Services on 020 7399 2960 or follow the link below.
+To book your table, and confirm your Champagne, please call Member Services on 020 7399 2960 or follow the link below.

 55 Jermyn Street